 Then there’s tension between the parents.
 To Tre and his friends you can see how Furious seems really strict (“Who he think you is, Kunta Kinte?”
 Doughboy asks when Tre has to rake the lawn as soon as he gets there) but you can see how his sweat-pants-wearing, “Who dis?” phone answering ass annoys the shit out of mom.
 I like how Furious tries to have a mature relationship with her.
 When she drops Tre off Furious sits in the passenger seat to talk with her, like an old friend.
 Later they meet for dinner at a fancy restaurant and Furious puts on a Huxtable sweater (p.c. term for “Cosby sweater”) which I get the feeling is a gesture for her.
 They still get in an argument, though.

 It’s definitely a movie more about boyz than girlz.
 Other than his mom the women are pretty lightly sketched.
 The rapper and Ice Cube collaborator Yo-Yo has a cameo at Doughboy’s welcome home barbecue (as well as a song on the soundtrack about what a good mom she has).
 And Regina King is around a little bit as one of their few female friends, Shalika.
-She would later appear with Cube in HIGHER LEARNING and FRIDAY, and do the voices of both of the main kids on The Boondocks, where she would have this conversation with a character played by Mos Def would tell her his favorite gangster rapper growing up was Ice Cube, and she’d say “That guy who makes family movies!?”
+She would later appear with Cube in HIGHER LEARNING and FRIDAY, and do the voices of both of the main kids on The Boondocks, where character played by Mos Def would tell her his favorite gangster rapper growing up was Ice Cube, and she’d say “That guy who makes family movies!?”

 By the way, Tre is the most fashionable dude in the movie.
 He gets a discount on clothes from somewhere, and Doughboy tells him “You look like you sellin rocks.”
 But he’s the only one whose style ages horribly.
 Everybody else has Raiders hats, jeans, Hoyas sweatshirts, pretty timeless.
 Meanwhile, poor Cuba’s wearing this stuff: